zipeijiang/cs326-final-He/doc/final.md

 ### https://frozen-castle-51130.herokuapp.com/upload.html
     The page allow users to add pronunciations by passing address of the audio, the word and the location.

 ## Authentication/Authorization ##
+    User need to login in the main page to see the delete word and browse word options.
+    After login, GET carry user login to the word page, in the login mode, when user post new word it will update the worduser table so they can retreive the word they post by themself.
+User can find what word they post in the login mode.

 ## Division of Labor ##